 Here are a couple quick tips on how to make these the best chocolate cupcakes ever!

-- You all know how much I love my mixer, but you don’t actually need it for the chocolate cupcake base!
-Instead, you’ll need just three bowls: two medium bowls (one for dry and one for wet), and one small bowl (to mix together the chocolate and boiling water).
+- You all know how much I love my stand mixer, but you don’t actually need it for the chocolate cupcake base!
+Instead, you’ll need just three bowls: two medium or large bowls (one for dry and one for wet), and one small bowl (to mix together the chocolate and boiling water).

 - For pretty piping, use a 1M Wilton tip or an 825 Ateco open star tip.
 I used the latter for these cupcakes.